 - up to 12 Governors;

-- up to 4 parent Governors
+- up to 4 parent Governors;

-- up to 2 Elected Staff Governors, comprised of up to 1 support staff and up to 1 teacher elected underarticles 58A and 58B;

 - up to 1 LA Governor if appointed; and

 - the Headmaster.

 Each of the persons entitled to appoint members above shall have the right, from time to time by written notice delivered to the office, to remove any member appointed by them and to appoint a replacement member to fill a vacancy whether resulting from such removal or otherwise.